zandershah/notes/music140.md

 - After WWII, Nashville became the center of professional western and country music.
 - Castle recording company.
 - Catalyst was a publishing firm in 1942 by Ray Acuff and Fred Rose, they did not use sheet music but instead targeted recording and performance.
-    - Patty Page "The Tenessee Waltz" became a hit in 1950, and gave them enough financial success to expand.
+    - Patty Paige "The Tenessee Waltz" became a hit in 1950, and gave them enough financial success to expand.

 ## Gospel, Chess, Chicago
 - Similar to western music, many youth singing R&B learned to sing in church.